cocos2d/cocos2d-x-docs/en/installation/prerequisites.md

 * Modern browsers and IE 9+ for web games

 ## Revision history
+* 11/28/2017 - slackmoehrle - added Python 2.7.5+, but not Python 3+ and Visual C++ Redistributable requirements.
 * 1/2/2017 - slackmoehrle - reviews while comparing to README for each tagged release.